yllus/status-page-for-runscope/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Added compatibility to WordPress v4.7 and beyond.
+* Added an "Environment Name" field; otherwise if multiple Environments exist you may see duplicate results.

 = 1.0 =
 * Initial release; tested compatibility with WordPress v4.2.4.

 == Upgrade Notice ==

+= 1.0.1 =
+* Added compatibility to WordPress v4.7 and beyond.
+* Added an "Environment Name" field; otherwise if multiple Environments exist you may see duplicate results.

 = 1.0 =
 * Initial release.